Market

 • The key is pricing realistically from the start.
 Over-priced listings will just not make the cut.

-• Avoid letting emotion drive listing decisions (especially if it’s a family cottage).
+• Avoid letting emotion drive listing decisions, especially if it’s a family cottage.
 Objectivity is essential.
+Think like a Vulcan.

-• Engage a local expert who knows your lake, your area and the nuances of waterfront sales.
+• Engage a local real estate agent who really knows your lake, your area and the nuances of waterfront sales.

 Final Thoughts